 One of the symptoms that can be incredibly distressing is feeling hot from anxiety.
 Anxiety has the potential to drastically raise your body heat, almost as though you're sick, and - depending on where you are - that rise in body heat can be significantly uncomfortable and cause a lot of frustration and misery.

 When you start to feel hot, you might be getting sick or suffering through a hormonal imbalance.
-But in many cases it may just be anxiety.
+Yet in many cases, the issue may just be anxiety.

 While only a doctor can diagnose the cause of your extra body heat, you can learn more about whether your hotness is caused by anxiety by taking my free 7 minute anxiety test.